-In 2003 and 2002, 49% and 83%, respectively, of our consolidated revenue was derived from performance on a limited number of development contracts with the U.S. government.
-For the three months ended March 31, 2004, 42% of our revenue was derived from performance on development contracts with the U.S. government.
+During the first six months of 2004 and for the years 2003 and 2002, 42%, 49% and 83%, respectively, of our consolidated revenue was derived from performance on a limited number of development contracts with the U.S. government.
 Therefore, any significant disruption or deterioration of our relationship with the U.S. government would significantly reduce our revenues.
 Our government programs must compete with programs managed by other contractors for limited amounts and uncertain levels of funding.
 The total amount and levels of funding are susceptible to significant fluctuations on a year-to-year basis.
 Our competitors continuously engage in efforts to expand their business relationships with the government and are likely to continue these efforts in the future.
 Our contracts with the government are subject to immediate termination by the government for convenience at any time.
 The government may choose to use contractors with competing display technologies or it may decide to discontinue any of our programs altogether.
-In addition, those development contracts that we do obtain require ongoing compliance with applicable government regulations.
-Termination of our development contracts, a shift in government spending to other programs in which we are not involved, a reduction in government spending generally, or our failure to meet applicable government regulations could have severe consequences for our results of operations.
+In addition, those development contracts that we do obtain require ongoing compliance with applicable government spending generally, or our failure to meet applicable government regulations.
+Comment spending generally, or our failure to meet applicable government regulations could have severe consequences for our results of operations.